Enable Email Engagement¶

 Tip

-Summarized email events data is recommended for all email engagement workflows that do not define a complete customer journey.
+Summarized email events data is recommended for email engagement that does not define a complete customer journey.

 Important